Abjad/abjad/abjad/docs/source/reference_manual/voices/index.rst

 Understanding the interpreter representation of a voice
 -------------------------------------------------------

-The interpreter representation of an Abjad voice contains three parts:
+The interpreter representation of a voice contains three parts:

 ::